BahramRousta/AutomateNetworkInterfaceConfigByDjango/README.md

 # NetworkManagment

-Before use this scripts you must install openssh-server and modify config yours sshd_config and set "PermitRootLogin" to "yes" and restart your sshd service.

-mkdir ".ssh" for "root" user to access copy ssh pub key.
+This application is based on ubuntu version 22.04 and use ssh-key for connect to devices and executing scripts.
+In first step install openssh-server and modify sshd_config.
+Set "PermitRootLogin" to "yes" and restart sshd service.
+Set passwd and mkdir ".ssh" for "root" user to access copy ssh public key from admin device.
+At the end install nmap.
-For using Nmap first you must install nmap on your os then install python-nmap.